What records to keep

 - Details of funding options that you researched

 - Copies of completed application forms

-- Approval and rejection letters
+- Approval and rejection letters or emails

 It is essential that you keep all the paperwork (and computer files) relating to successful fundraising.

 - all correspondence with the funder (including emails)